slmhastings/Penny-Blog/src/pages/blog/2021-03-22-real-women-real-budgets.md

 It’s all about your priorities and knowing your numbers.

+###### \
+\
+Overwhelmed?
+Start small.
+Write down your numbers.
+Open your credit card statement and start logging where your money goes.
+Don’t rush into any decisions about cutting stuff out until you know what you are spending on.

 Here is what we did -- so you can do it too!